-Upon successful system boot, you have the option to view the installation screens in one of three languages:
+Upon successful system boot on systems with graphical displays, you have the option to view the installation screens in one of three languages:

 - United States English

 - Chinese

 - Japanese

 After making this selection, the remaining installation windows and dialog boxes will be displayed in the language you choose.
 The installation process continues as shown in Section 6.6.